tasdikbyousuf/hangman-game/README.md

 1. Make sure you have Python installed on your system.
 2. Install the `random_word` library using `pip install random-word`.
-3. Run the `word_guessing_game.py` script using Python.
+3. Run the `main.py` script using Python.

-## Example Usage

-$ python word_guessing_game.py
-Enter your name: John
-Start guessing:

-Guess a character: a

-Guess a character: e

-...

-mathematica

 Enjoy playing the Word Guessing Game!